OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

 Above, this method starts with the access modifier, ``public``, to declare that this method can be accessed or referred to by other classes.
-The next part of the method header is the method’s return type.
+The next part of the method header is the method's return type.
 This is the type of value, if any, that the method returns.
-In the code above, we specify that we are expecting to return an ``int``.
+In the method declaration above, we specify that the method returns an ``int`` value as its result.
 When we've been writing methods so far, we've written methods like this:

 .. code-block:: java

    public void pickFlowersAndDisableNets()

-Instead of an int here we see the keyword ``void`` which specifies we aren't going to return anything.
+Instead of an ``int``` here we see the keyword ``void`` which means the method does not return anything and is only being called for the action it performs, without expecting it to return an answer of some kind.
 We'll get more into return types later.

-The method’s name follows the method’s return type.
+In the method declaration, the method's name follows the method's return type.
 This is the name that is used when the method is called.
 We could call the method anything we wanted, but spaces cannot be included.
-Following the method’s name is the method’s **parameter list** which we'll talk about in the next section.
+Following the method's name is the method's **parameter list** which we'll talk about in the next section.